kevinmora47/UIAutomation-10Pearls/README.md

 1. Clone this repository to your local machine using Git.
 2. Open a terminal window and navigate to the project directory.
-3. Install the required packages using npm by running the following command:
+3. Install the required packages using npm by running the following command:npn run start

 ## Running the Tool